top of page

 Dr. Jorim Edgar Reid, Sr. - Morgan State University

-Collegiate Chapter Representative Co-Chair
+Collegiate Chapter Representative Chair

 jorim.reid@morgan.edu